cccbr/runningatower/content/docs/040-finance/index.md

 - Visiting bands

-- Funerals, possibly fee commensurate with that for weddings.
+- Funerals, possibly commensurate with that for weddings.

 - Quarter peals